 Further, the implications for demersal fishes at a population level are expected to be limited.
 McCauley (1994) suggests that behavioural changes in fishes may only be localised and temporary, without significant repercussions at a population level.
-Hawkins & Popper (2016) highlight that some responses to man-made sound may have minimal or no consequences for populations.
+Hawkins and Popper (2016) highlight that some responses to artificial sound may have minimal or no consequences for populations.
 For example, short-term startle responses to sounds that rapidly diminish with repeated presentation, or that do not change the overall behaviour of fishes are unlikely to affect key life functions.
-In addition, anthropogenic sound events that are transient in nature, such as a seismic survey, and result in short-term impacts do not necessarily translate into long-term consequences to populations (Hawkins & Popper 2016).
+In addition, anthropogenic sound events that are transient in nature, such as a seismic survey, and result in short-term impacts do not necessarily translate into long-term consequences to populations (Hawkins and Popper 2016).
+Most recently, Meekan et al (2021) demonstrated there were no short-term (days) or long-term (months) effects of exposure on the composition, abundance, size structure, behaviour, or movement of several demersal fish species in the survey area.